-Make plans to attend the 2015 OHA Annual Meeting in Tampa, Florida.
+Make plans to digitally attend the 2020 OHA Annual Meeting.
 The annual meeting attracts a broad range of people and features the best work in the field.
 The meeting enables students and both emerging and established scholars to network and learn valuable skills.
-This year’s theme, “Stories for Social Change and Social Justice,” focuses special attention on the power of oral history to uncover links between political and cultural change and to inspire civic engagement.
+The theme for 2020 is The Quest for Democracy: One Hundred Years of Struggle.

 Future Annual Meetings

 October 19-22, 2022